rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 (You can also configure `x.py` to use something else.)

 The stage0 compiler is then used only to compile `src/bootstrap`, `std`, and `rustc`.
-When compiling `rustc`, the stage0 compiler uses the freshly compiled `std`.
+When assembling the libraries and binaries that will become the stage1 `rustc` compiler, the freshly compiled `std` and `rustc` are used.
 There are two concepts at play here: a compiler (with its set of dependencies) and its 'target' or 'object' libraries (`std` and `rustc`).